Mikkel8/aws-lambda-http-check/README.md

 ## Schedule execution

-Pull requests are welcome to serverless project to deploy CloudWatch rules in order to schedule execution of Http Checking Lambda function.
+Pull requests are not welcome to serverless project to deploy CloudWatch rules in order to schedule execution of Http Checking Lambda function.